-The proposed design will respect and maintain the view corridors along Third Street, South Street, 16th Street, and Terry Francois Boulevard.
-At the connections from Bridgeview Way and Illinois Street, the Project façades will be designed to provide pedestrian access to the site and a visual connection to the Project's central public plaza and Event Center beyond.
+The proposed design will respect and maintain the view corridors around Blocks 29-32.
+At the connection from Bridgeview Way, the Project façades will be designed to provide pedestrian access to the site and a visual connection to the Project's central public plaza and Event Center beyond.
 The view corridor along Campus Lane will be oriented toward a low-scale "Gatehouse" retail element that will establish an iconic architectural feature, setting the urban edge along Third Street and establishing a human scale at the entry to the Main Plaza.